newrelic/check_docker/README.md

 ```
 Usage of ./check_docker:
   -base-url="http://docker-server:2375": The Base URL for the Docker server
+  -container-name="": The name of a container that must be running on the Docker server
   -warn-data-space=100: Warning threshold for Data Space
   -crit-data-space=100: Critical threshold for Data Space
   -warn-meta-space=100: Warning threshold for Metadata Space